E9

 • 4.
 Temperature conditions: Ensure the mower is not charging or operating in extreme heat or cold.
 Move it to a shaded, moderate-temperature area.

 • 5.
-Runtime test: After full charge, start a mowing cycle and time how long it runs before E9 appears.
+Runtime test: After a full charge, start a mowing cycle and time how long it runs before E9 appears.
 A significantly reduced runtime indicates battery capacity loss.

 • 6.
 Replace battery pack: If the battery is old (3–5 years) or fails the runtime test, install a new Yard Force-specified lithium-ion battery pack.